Looking for the perfect mountain bike gift? I’ve rounded up 50+ ideas that I personally would love to receive as a mountain biker!

 Under $100

-Airshot Tubeless Tire Inflator: For mountain bikers riding on tubeless tires (which is most mountain bikers these days), we need a way to inflate tubeless tires when swapping old ones for new ones.
+For mountain bikers riding on tubeless tires (which is most mountain bikers these days), we need a way to inflate tubeless tires when swapping old ones for new ones.
 Floor pumps don’t provide a fast enough ‘shot’ of air, so enter the Airshot Tubeless Tire Inflator.
-This little device can be pumped up to 160psi and then the air can be released into the new tire to ‘seat’ it.
+Pump it up with a floor pump, then release the ‘shot’ of air into the new tire.

-Muc-Off Bike Wash Kit: Washing your mountain bike doesn’t only keep it nice and clean, but it can also prolong the life of your components and parts.
+Washing your mountain bike doesn’t only keep it nice and clean, but it can also prolong the life of your components and parts.
 The Muc-Off Bike Wash Kit includes everything you need to keep your bike spick-and-span and ready for the trails.
-Plus, it’s biodegradable!

 $100+